dtsecon/modio/README.md

 	reg: 35021 name: deviceUpTime address: 0x0003139c value: 111048s
 ```
 5. Read starting from modbus INPUT register address 5024 on modbus TCP server with ip address 192.168.2.104, and print
-   the results as dot ('.') separated bytes in hex format
+   the results as dot ('.') separated bytes in hex format:
 ```
 	~$ modio -p192.168.2.104 -a -g5024 -t2 -r -l3 -f5
 	reg: 5024 address: 0x000313a0 value: 0.90.e8.8b.2d.5a